 This is likely related to the fact that pasta has a low GI, despite being a refined carbohydrate, the press release explains.
 Most refined carbs are rapidly absorbed into the bloodstream, but the low GI of pasta causes smaller increases in blood sugar levels than high GI foods like white bread, cereal, and potatoes.
 Additionally, keeping serving size and other ingredients in mind is key for incorporating pasta into a healthy diet, as pasta can often come with sugary sauces and high-fat cheese.

 While this new evidence is promising for pasta lovers everywhere, the study authors stress that more research is needed to determine if the lack of weight gain from pasta can be extended into other healthy diets besides a low GI plan.
 However, researchers remain enthusiastic about the results they've found so far.
 "In weighing the evidence, we can now say with some confidence that pasta does not have an adverse effect on body weight outcomes when it is consumed as part of a healthy dietary pattern," says Sievenpiper.

-Whip up one of these pasta recipes to celebrate the good news.
+Whip up one of these delicious seafood pasta recipes to celebrate the good news.